Green Gift Wrap Ideas

 2. Reuse as much as possible.

-If you have a recycling bin that gets filled, then you have plenty of wrapping paper and containers.
+If your recycling bin overflows, you have plenty of wrapping paper and containers.
 I’m starting to save my yogurt containers for gifts!

 3. Buy sensibly.